jgbreault/PinnaclePoints/README.md

 - Add your summit_file and candidate_file (defined below) to dataSources/baseDatasets/
     - My summit_files are too large to include in github without LFS.
 My sources are on the interactive map.
 - Specify your parameters in scripts/parameters.txt (you can use copies from historicalResults/)
     - summit_file: the base dataset of summits, Must have id, latitude, longitude, and elevation.
-Sort summit_file by elevation.
+Sort summit_file by elevation descending.
     - has_isolation: a boolean, does summit_file include isolation?
 If so the algorithm is faster.
     - candidate_file: records from summit_file that I want to test as pinnacle points
     - patch_directory: directory of the pathches used by the algorthm